brandon-ray/foxhole-facility-planner/README.md

 ![Foxhole Building Planner](public/assets/logo.webp)
-# Foxhole Planner (Also known as Foxhole Building Planner)
+# Foxhole Planner

 Create blueprints for a bunker, facility, and more using this fan-made tool for the video game Foxhole.
 Formerly known as Foxhole Facility Planner, this tool now features facilities, bunkers, trenches, and more!
-Made with ❤️ using Vue.js and Pixi.js

 Access the tool at: https://foxholeplanner.com